nuclear-treestump/pylock-dependency-lockfile/README.md

 - ✅ Detection-resistant runtime trapdoor closures
 - ✅ Can serve as a serverless drop-in or mini-EDR
 - ✅ Easier than Docker for pure Python workloads
+- ✅ Full TCB from the interpreter with temporal attestation and blockage against time-travel attacks.

+# Let me just repeat that: This is Zero Trust Runtime Attestation, in an interpreted, mutable language.

 ## Future Plans
 - Emit pyproject.toml snippets for updated dependency mapping